pekelund-dev/codex-test/docs/local-development.md

 Use the helper scripts to start and stop all services together.
 Docker and the Compose plugin are the only prerequisites for this path.

-> 🔧 Compose builds a small Firestore emulator image based on `google-cloud-cli:emulators`
+> 🔧 Compose builds a Firestore emulator image using the Firebase CLI (`firebase-tools` npm
-> and installs the Firestore emulator component via `gcloud components install` (plus a
+> package) which provides reliable data persistence via `--import` and `--export-on-exit`
-> headless JRE and `netcat` for the health check).
-If you run into emulator startup
+> flags.
+The emulator data is stored in `.local/firestore` and persists across container
-> problems after a Docker update, rebuild the service from the `local/` directory with
+> restarts.
+If you run into emulator startup problems after a Docker update, rebuild with
 > `docker compose build firestore`.

 ### Start all services